 “We started with one SAN, then added three more,” Akers says.
 “I’m able to stand up the storage in 10 minutes.
 It’s a point-and-click process that required no downtime for our virtual desktops.”
 Logical Front also helped SISD upgrade their storage solutions.
 “Since setup, the Dell EqualLogic storage has required very little management or monitoring,” quips Dominguez.
 “The only management we’ve had to do is setup new LUNs for the new enclosures.”

-The Virtual Desktop infrastructure initiative actually coincided with a network upgrade previously planned.
+The VDI initiative actually coincided with a network upgrade previously planned.
 “We were seeing some pretty high saturation on the network during peak times, when a lot of students are surfing the internet for research papers or streaming multimedia content,” Akers says.
 “We needed to improve network performance to support the Virtual Desktop Infrastructure.”
 As a result, Socorro ISD turned to Fiber channel and iSCSI.
 “It’s very cost-effective, and at this point it’s been working great for 8 months,” quips Akers.
 Since the network upgrade, utilization of bandwidth has dropped.
 “The VDI initiative hasn’t increased bandwidth usage on our WAN, only within the datacenter,” Dominguez says.
 “We’ve eliminated the one-off streaming of applications from servers to desktops.”

 By running an upgraded network coupled with Logical Front’s VDI installation, SISD’s computers are running smoother than ever.
 Today the district runs 3,600 virtual desktops, with the hardware and software to expand that to 8,200 devices.
-That’s almost triple the amount of physical computers the bond issue might have purchased.
+This capacity is almost triple the amount of physical computers the bond issue might have purchased.
 As a result, the district’s IT technicians can manage a much larger number of PCs than before.
 “Before, we had a ratio of 1 technician to 2,400 desktop computers…with VDI, we’ll achieve a ratio of 1:4,000,” Akers says.

 Now the district is considering BYOD capability on the VDI.
 “Our district can’t afford to buy a computer for every student,” Reyna says.
 This will increase access to the educational content for the students.
 With the support of Dell hardware and installation by Dell Premier PartnerDirect Logical Front, Socorro couldn’t be happier with the results.
 “We definitely recommend deploying the Dell Desktop Virtualization Solution stack, rather than trying to build a VDI platform yourself,” Dominguez says.